 Here below is a progress photo from the street.
 1005 house has been removed and footings are underway.
 It appears that the house to the left will be renovated in tandem with Sliver House (by others).

-Spread footers are being formed in this view from the rear of the property looking north-northeast.
+Foundation contractor is forming spread footings in this view from the rear of the property looking north-northeast.

 This particular 10″ wide CMU wall anchors one of the shear wall locations.
 Eventually, contractor will fill respective CMU cores with grout to tie-together the rebar reinforcing and shear rods/sheathing.
 We look forward to seeing framing happen in late November 2018.